warriorone/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/azure-functions-bot/azure-portal-bot-services-channels.png)

-1. Enter the token you received after creating the Telegram bot in the `Access Token` field - the token has the format `123456789:AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqR`.
+1. Enter the token you received after creating the Telegram bot in the `Access Token` field.
+The token has the format `123456789:AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqR`.

     ![image](./media/azure-functions-bot/azure-portal-bot-services-channels-telegram.png)